 ISU faculty and staff engage in activities related to research, instruction, healthcare, student outreach, and other strategic partnerships and affiliations that may create obligations under the United States export control regulations, the Foreign Corrupt Practices Act (FCPA), and economic and trade sanctions regulations.

 As you consider partners, with universities, institutes, industry, or individuals outside the United States, remember there are procedures that apply to these activities and interactions.
-Deb Easterly, ISU Export Control Officer and Assistant Vice President for Research Outreach and Compliance is your primary resource for these arrangements.
+Export Control Office is your primary resource for these arrangements.

 If you have an item (physical item or technology) that has been determined to be export controlled and you want to export it, you will need a license.
 The ECO is the office that can apply for export control licenses.
 Work with the ECO as soon as you are aware you may need to export something.